tom-howard/com2009/docs/labs/assignment1/part1.md

     ```
     ***

-    [TODO: how does this vary based on the environment??
-(Nix/WSL...?)]
+    [TODO: does this work for Docker??]

 1. Using the VS Code File Explorer, locate the `publisher.py` file that you have just created (`ros2_ws/src/part1_pubsub/scripts/`) and click on the file to open it in the main editor.